Question

 Although I’m by no means a go expert, having a new function for a struct seems like the standard.
 Probably because it’s a lot less verbose.

-Now let’s change our input matrix into a matrix of Points
+Now let’s change our input matrix into a matrix of Point

 1